He Was Not The Joker

 Last night my mother, a compassionate mental-health professional, bristled when I characterized the shooter as insane.
-Not everyone who has psychological struggles, whether situationally or biochemically induced, is violent — of course — yet I don't know how else to describe someone who methodically plans mass murder but "crazy" by definition.
-It's not possible to be in one's right mind and do that.
+Not everyone who has psychological struggles, whether situationally or biochemically induced, is violent — of course — yet someone who methodically plans mass murder is surely not in their right mind.

 the shooter in Aurora wasn’t emulating Batman through a direct lens; those who threw themselves on top of others as shielding from a madman’s bullets, they were Batman.